 General adult posts will vary in the proportion of time spent on the wards and with specialist teams, allowing more senior trainees to work increasingly independently.

 Psychological therapies are well developed in the Trust and trainees will attend regular Balint group and have supervision in long and short cases in the main modules.
-There are two specialist addiction Consultants who will be able to provide training, probably on a sessional basis.

 Currently for on-call purposes the County is divided into West and East.
 Both rotas are approximately 1:10 and cover inpatients in the Trusts units and also carry out assessments at the two General Hospitals (Musgrove Park in Taunton and Yeovil District Hospital in Yeovil).